Rules

 GLOSSARY OF BILLIARD TERMS

-From the 'Billiard Congress of America Official Rules and Records Book.'
+From the 'BCA Official Rules and Records Book.'

 ANGLED.
 (Snooker, pocket games) When the corner of a pocket prevents a player shooting the cue ball directly at an object ball.
 (See corner-hooked)